-Those previously convicted of vandalism charges on at least two occasions are required to serve a jail or prison sentence for the current charges.
+Those previously convicted of vandalism charges on at least two occasions must serve a jail or prison sentence for the current charges.

-A California vandalism attorney can give you the best chance to avoid a conviction for any vandalism charge, whether it is a misdemeanor or felony charge.
+A California vandalism attorney can give you the best chance to avoid a conviction for any vandalism charge, whether a misdemeanor or felony charge.
 In the case of the latter charge, good vandalism lawyers can alternatively convince the prosecution to drop the charge to a misdemeanor or lower your sentence.
-If you've been charged with vandalism in California, you should contact the Law Office of Peter James Chambers right now for a free case evaluation.
+If you've been charged with vandalism in California, contact Chambers Defense today to start your defense!

-Charges are not the same thing as proof, even if accusation often feels like conviction.
-There are multiple ways you can defend yourself against vandalism charges, especially since these charges are often levied without sufficient evidence.
+Charges are not the same as proof, even if an accusation often feels like a conviction.
+You can defend yourself against vandalism charges in multiple ways, especially since these charges are usually levied without sufficient evidence.

 Accidents happen.
 Because vandalism charges require the prosecution to prove that there was malicious intent involved with the destruction or damage of property, describing the damage as an accident can be an effective legal defense.
 Accidental damage is also relatively simple to prove – if the damage was unintentional, it cannot be malicious and, therefore, cannot qualify as vandalism.

-California vandalism charges are sometimes levied against innocent individuals, particularly in cases of domestic violence.
-In a case where a spouse or significant other damages their property, then blames the vandalism on their partner, the defendant's attorney can present a wrongful arrest or false accusation defense.
+California vandalism charges are sometimes levied against innocent individuals, particularly in domestic violence cases.
+If a spouse or significant other damages their property, then blames the vandalism on their partner, the defendant's attorney can present a wrongful arrest or false accusation defense.

-If the vandalism accusation came about as a result of an eyewitness account or video footage, you may present a mistaken identity defense.
+If the vandalism accusation resulted from an eyewitness account or video footage, you might present a mistaken identity defense.
 Maybe you look like the person who vandalized property or were with them at the time of the alleged vandalizing act.
-Furthermore, instances of heightened emotions and prejudice can lead to cases of mistaken identity.
+Furthermore, heightened emotions and prejudice can lead to cases of mistaken identity.

-As an example, a property owner who believes his neighbor has a bone to pick may accuse that neighbor of vandalism when his car is keyed.
-A strong vandalism defense attorney can help you avoid a conviction with a defense like this.
+For example, a property owner who believes his neighbor has a bone to pick may accuse that neighbor of vandalism when his car is keyed.
+A vandalism defense attorney can help you avoid a conviction with a defense like this.